NXT Tag Team Championship: Inaugural tournament

-Belt design
+Belt designs

 The original NXT Tag Team Championship belts featured a simple design.
 The center plate was an irregular polygon.
 Prominently down the center of the plate was a vertical NXT logo in gold; to the left center side of the logo read "Tag" while the right center side read "Team".
 The two side plates contained the WWE logo.
 The plates were on a black leather strap.
 A unique feature of this original design was that the two belts were slightly different.
 On one belt, the left side of the center plate was black with "Tag" written in gold while the right side of the center plate was gold with "Team" written in black; the other belt was the opposite.
 The side plates also reflected this coloring; the side plate on the black side was dominated by a black background behind the WWE logo while the side plate on the gold side had a dominant gold background behind the WWE logo.
-When first introduced, the side plates had the WWE scratch logo but in August 2014, all of WWE's pre-existing championships at the time received a minor update, changing the scratch logo to WWE's current logo that was originally used for the WWE Network.
+When first introduced, the side plates had the WWE scratch logo but in August 2014, all of WWE's pre-existing championships at the time received a minor update, changing the scratch logo to WWE's current logo that was originally used for the WWE Network that launched earlier that year in February.

 On April 1, 2017, at WrestleMania Axxess, NXT General Manager William Regal announced that all of the NXT title belts would be redesigned.
 The new title belts were unveiled at TakeOver: Orlando that same night and given to the winners of their respective matches.
 Both the center plate and side plates of the new NXT Tag Team Championship belts are the same shape as the previous design and are again on black leather straps.
 The differences are the design on the plates themselves.
 The center plate maintains the vertical NXT logo prominently in the center, but now in silver with the WWE logo affixed at the very center of the "X".
 At the top of the plate right above the vertical NXT logo is a banner that reads "Tag Team", while at the bottom of the plate below the logo is a banner that reads "Champions".
 Black, silver, and gold ornamentation fills in the rest of the plate.
-Unlike the previous design, both belts are exactly the same.
-Coming in line with the majority of WWE's other championship belts, the updated design features side plates with a removable center section that can be customized with the champion's logo; the default side plates feature the WWE logo.
+Unlike the previous design, the design does not differentiate between the two championships.
+Coming in line with WWE's other championship belts, the updated design features side plates with a removable center section that can be customized with the champion's logo; the default side plates feature the WWE logo.
 As a result, the championship was the first WWE tag team championship to feature customizable side plates.